RootlessAgrarian/mappingguide/docs/fundamentals/3_testing.md

 Unlike most programs, the SCS game engine editor can't load what you've just saved.
 This is because the editor can only access the data currently loaded by the game; that means the game's base files, plus any mods.
 And this loading of base files and mods only takes place at startup.

 This means that **each time** you wish to load a map to continue work on it, you must update the archive (mod file) with the latest version of the map found in the executable base/map folder, and restart the game to reload your archive (mod file).
-The same applies for testing the maps: even if you have a modified version of the map current open in your editor, it will revert to the archive version when you run the map to test.
+The same applies for testing the maps: even if you have a modified version of the current map current in your editor, it will revert to the last archived version when you run the map to test it.

-It is important to understand this, so let's go through it one more time.
+It is quite important to understand this, so let's go through it one more time.
 The map file you are diligently editing and saving is found in the install hierarchy.
-But you cannot run or test your map until it has been loaded by the game engine at startup.
+But you cannot run/test your map until it has been loaded by the game engine *at startup*.
 The game engine cannot load a map mod after the initial startup phase is over, so map mods cannot be reloaded while you are editing.
 And map mods are not loaded from base/map in the install hierarchy;  they are loaded from .scs files in the user mod folder.
 So if you want to test your map mod, you have to go through this workflow:

 0. use map editor to make changes to your incredibly cool map
-1. save changes to map file (updates base/map files in the *install/executable hierarchy*), exit game
+1. in map editor, save changes to map file (updates base/map files in the *install/executable hierarchy*); exit game
 2. copy mbd file and map sector folder from install/exec hierarchy to your working "map" folder (anywhere you like)
-3. re-create your zipfile (archive) by zipping that working "map" folder, and rename the zip file to .scs
+3. re-create your zipfile (archive) by zipping that working "map" folder, and rename the .zip file to .scs
 4. put the new .scs file in your "mod" folder (in the *user config hierarchy*), replacing the old one
 5. restart the game

 It is quite easy to write a .bat file, Makefile, or shell script that will do steps 2-4 for you with a single command.
 Here is one example of such a script (bash).
 (I installed the MSYS package on my Windows system to get a Unix-like scripting/shell environment with familiar tools.)
-A trivial script like this can save you a lot of tedious repetitive typing or mousing.
+A trivial script like this can save you a lot of tedious, repetitive typing or mousing.
 ```
 $ cat mapit.sh
 #!/bin/sh.exe